 OSHA requires employers to determine Cr(VI) exposures to employees.
-Options for exposure determinations include initial and periodic exposure monitoring and/or the use of objective data.
-If objective data is used, the data must reflect workplace conditions closely resembling the processes, types of material, control methods, work practices, and environmental conditions.
-If the scheduled monitoring option is used, exposure monitoring must be performed initially and periodically.
-For exposures that are determined to be at or above OSHA's PEL of 5 μ g/m3 (8-hour TWA), exposure monitoring must be performed at least every three months.
-For exposures that are determined to be at or above OSHA's Action Level of 2.5 μ g/m3 (8-hour TWA), exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed at least every three monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed every six months.
-Additionally, exposure monitoring must be performed in work processes or materials that may result in new or additional exposures to Cr(VI).
+This can be achieved using initial and periodic exposure monitoring and/or objective data.
+If objective data are used, they must reflect workplace conditions closely resembling the processes, types of material, control methods, work practices and environmental conditions.

+If the scheduled monitoring option is used, monitoring must be performed initially and periodically.
+For exposures determined to be at or above OSHA's PEL of 5 μ g/m3 (8-hour TWA), monitoring must be performed at least every 3 months.
+For exposures determined to be at or above OSHA's action level of 2.5 μ g/m3 (8-hour TWA), monitoring must be performed every 6 months.
+Additionally, exposure monitoring must be performed whenever changes made to work processes or materials may result in new or additional exposures to Cr(VI).